 And, there are 3.8 Billion email users in the world.
 The window is too big to ignore.

 With other social channels, you are in the mercy of their algorithm to show your ads to the users but in this case, you have your direct way with the users.
 You can decide when do you need to contact your users as well as how frequent it should be.
 You can keep on increasing the database, removing the unfit, change your strategy at your fingertips.
+If you are a beginner in digital marketing, and want to gain expertise, check out our digital marketing courses from top universities.

 How to build your email list?